 Neuromuscular diseases include a number of conditions that affect communication between the muscles and nervous system.
 At Integrated Neurology Services, the most common neuromuscular disease treated by the board-certified neurologists is myasthenia gravis.
-To schedule an evaluation, contact one of the offices in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and the Vienna, VA community by phone or online today.
+To schedule an evaluation, contact one of the offices in Northern Virginia, located in Alexandria, Falls Church, or Lorton, by phone or using the online tool.
+Integrated Neurology Services is also proud to serve the Vienna, VA, community.

 Neuromuscular disease refers to various disorders that affect the nerves that control your muscles, which may include the nerves responsible for directing voluntary movement or the nerves that provide sensory information.